Employment

 Collective agreements/Works Councils common?

 Austria Very common.
-Collective Bargaining Agreements (between chamber of commerce and trade unions) covering almost every industry sector.
+Collective Bargaining Agreements (between chamber of commerce and trade unions) cover almost every industry sector and must be complied with.

 Works councils within the undertakings are also very common and relatively powerful.